What is Hillsong College?

 Hillsong International Leadership College: Mission Statement

-The Mission Statement of Hillsong International Leadership College is based on the Mission Statement of Hillsong Church:
+The Mission Statement of Hillsong College is based on the Mission Statement of Hillsong Church:

 To provide Bible-based ministry training, within the culture of the Hillsong Church ethos and practice, that equips leaders with competence to challenge pervading world views and to impact in every sphere of life with the Christian message.

 History of Hillsong College

 Hillsong College arose as an integral part of the overall national and international ministries of two churches: Hills Christian Life Centre and Sydney Christian Life Centre.
 The church is now known collectively (since 2001) as Hillsong Church, with numerous campuses throughout Australia and around the globe.
 The church currently has an attendance in excess of 100,000 people each weekend.

-Historically, Hillsong College emerged from two separate entities founded by the two churches that are now Hillsong Church, however, both Colleges were integrally connected from the beginning and developed along the lines of a similar ethos.
+Historically, Hillsong College Ltd emerged from two separate entities founded by the two churches that are now Hillsong Church, however, both Colleges were integrally connected from the beginning and developed along the lines of a similar ethos.
 The shared goal was to provide a training centre that specialised in ministry and leadership development and was grounded in the local church setting.
-Theological education and training was based on a ministry model with a creative arts emphasis and strongly undergirded by values of excellence, dedication and servanthood.
+Theological education and training were based on a ministry model with a creative arts emphasis and strongly undergirded by values of excellence, dedication and servanthood.

 College courses were specifically developed to meet the practical needs of leadership in the Assemblies of God denomination, while at the same time providing graduates with a recognisable level of qualifications comparable to theological colleges of other Protestant denominations.

-The two separate college campuses in Sydney that exist today (Hills and City) each have their own unique history:
+The two separate college campuses in Sydney specifically (Hills and City) each have their own unique history: